miketheman/presentations/web_flow/web_flow.md

 I pose this question to you: (read question).

-It feel pretty easy, doesn't it?
-What goes in to browsing the World Wide Web?
+It feels pretty easy, doesn't it?
+Let's explore what goes in to browsing the World Wide Web.

 * next slide